 Manufacturer's have longer than normal lead times so please plan accordingly.
-Interior products such as door panels, seat upholstery, sun visors, & carpet kits have a lead time of approximately 12-14 weeks.
+Interior products such as door panels, seat upholstery, sun visors, & carpet kits have a significantly longer than normal lead time.

 Volkswagen Beetle FLOOR PANS and FLOOR PAN PARTS